jonaskaz/3D-Scanner/README.md

 # 3D-Scanner
 Principles of Integrated Engineering Mini Project 2
+Please see Report.pdf for more details